critical-links/c3-apps-starter/TUTORIAL.md

 ### Inspect boilerplate files

-after use `./bootstrapNewApp.sh` script we can check that we have bellow filesystem structure created
+after use `./bootstrapNewApp.sh` script we can check that we have bellow file system structure created

 ```shell
 wordpress-tutorial/                                          c3app root folder